Humblemonk/DiceMaiden/README.md

 `!roll 10d6 e6 k8 +4` : Roll ten six-sided dice , explode on sixes and keep eight of the highest rolls and add four.

-## Change Bot Command
+## Change Bot Command Prefix

 The following examples outline how to change, reset, or check the command used by the bot.

 `!dm prefix foobar` : Change the bots prefix to !foobar.

-**NOTE:** A new prefix will have an ! added to the start of it.
-A prefix cannot be more than 10 characters, contain spaces, or be the following: "check" or "reset".
+**NOTE:** A new command will have an ! added to the start of it.
+A command cannot be more than 10 characters, contain spaces, or be the following: "check" or "reset".
 The user must have the "manage messages" or "administrator" role.
-The bot will only respond to rolls with this new prefix.
+The bot will only respond to rolls with this new command.

-`!dm prefix reset` : Reset the bots prefix to !roll
+`!dm prefix reset` : Reset the bots command to !roll

-`!dm prefix check` : Checks the bots current prefix
+`!dm prefix check` : Checks the bots current command prefix

 ## Set Bot Request Display